 The lecture introduces randomized algorithms.
 Why are they interesting?
-They may solve problems faster than deterministic ones, they may be essential in some settings, especially when we want to go to the sublinear time complexity realm, they are essential in distributed algorithms e.g. for breaking symmetry, they yield construction of desirable objects that we do not know how to build explicitly and are essential for cryptography and privacy.
+They may solve problems faster than deterministic ones, they may be essential in some settings, especially when we want to go to the sublinear time complexity realm1.
+They are essential in distributed algorithms e.g. for breaking symmetry.
+They yield construction of desirable objects that we do not know how to build explicitly and are essential for cryptography2 and privacy3.
 Another type of study is to analyze algorithms when assuming some distribution on the input, or some mixture of worst case and then a perturbation of the input (known as smoothed analysis).
 But our emphasis would be worst case data where the randomness is created independently of it.
 That is we assume the algorithm or computing device in addition to the inputs gets also a random 'tape' (like the other tapes of the Turing Machine, but this one with truly random symbols).

-One nice feature that some randomized algorithms have is that they are simple.
-We demonstrated this in two algorithms (actually got only to see the min-cut algorithm).
+One nice feature that some randomized algorithms have is that they may be simple.
+We demonstrated this in two algorithms (actually got only to see mostly min-cut algorithm in two versions).

-Randomized algorithms existed for a long time, since the dawn of computing (for instance the numerical "Monte Carlo Method" from the 1940's or Shannon's work [8], also from that time.
+Randomized algorithms existed for a long time, since the dawn of computing (for instance the numerical "Monte Carlo Method" 4